Modern medical technology and IT centers need to have a great deal of refrigeration capacity available around the clock.

 Wirthensohn therefore recommended implementing state-of-the-art hydraulic balancing – with the proviso that only dynamic hydraulic balancing could guarantee optimum water distribution.

-Danfoss engineers then analyzed the refrigeration capacity in collaboration with Wirthensohn, and specified the positions and the performance of the necessary controllers.
+Danfoss engineers then analysed the refrigeration capacity in collaboration with Wirthensohn, and specified the positions and the performance of the necessary controllers.

 The solution: dynamic hydraulic balancing